top of page

 • You are impatient or irritable with co-workers/clients

-• You feel useless
+• You feel useless and have lost confidence in yourself

 If you can tick most of these, then you may be struggling with work-related stress and on your way to Burnout Hotel.
 A few of these may also indicate another health condition such as depression.